Confidence to tackle new problems

 Identifying, stating and explaining assumptions being madeClearly states assumptions that have been made and the reasons why.
 Assumptions are made to avoid complexity in the problem setup or to avoid irrelevant solutions.
 Care should be taken that assumptions are not made to avoid computational complexity as is often done without a computer.
 Consideration of the likelihood of an assumption is sometimes necessary as the list of all possible assumptions could be very long.

-Students begin the translation to maths phase by taking their precise questions and working out strategies or mathematical concepts to explore.
+Students begin the abstraction phase by taking their precise questions and working out strategies or concepts to explore.
 They organise their information and identify the relevant concepts and their suitability for the purpose.

 Identifying the purpose of the abstractionReduce the amount of information, create linkages, state the reason for it.

-Identifying relevant mathematical concepts and their associationsListing concepts and filtering down to those which may apply.
+Identifying relevant concepts and their relationshipListing concepts and filtering down to those which may apply.
 Making connections amongst the concepts.

 Understanding the relative merits of the concepts availableComparing the choice of concepts for this abstraction.